ptresearch/IntelTXE-PoC/README.md

 # Preparing the SPI Flash Image

-## Activating BIOS *DCI enable* option
+## Activating DCI option

 **Skip this step if you don't need to bring up the CPU.**

-To activate *DCI Enable* option, run the AMIBCP utility and use it to open the SPI firmware image provided with your platform.
+To activate the *DCI Enable* option, run the AMIBCP utility and use it to open the SPI firmware image provided with your platform.
 For the Gigabyte Brix GP-BPCE-3350C, open the file downloaded from the Gigabyte link indicated above (path to image file in the archive: F5/image.bin).

 ![screenshot](pic/amibcp.png)

-Now we need to enable *HDCIEN* option in tab *Setup Configuration*.
+Now we need to enable the *HDCIEN* option in the *Setup Configuration* tab.

 ## Integrate payload